JIZZX6/stats220/index.md

 Let's do it!

+** There are two reasons induce me to create this meme: **

+1. I need to complete the assignment
+2. I really don't want bad teammates in game

-I was inspired by meme below (stored in repo)
+Owner inspired by meme below (stored in repo)

 ![the source](mqdefault.jpg)